A Cool Vibe

 We arrived early on Saturday morning with our friend Nicola, curtesy of Easy Jet who delivered us for a bargain £60.00 return from Gatwick Airport.
 The train from the airport was easy to find and before we knew it we were in the city.
 (It’s worth mentioning that if you are ever in Berlin, you have to validate your ticket in a machine before boarding a train on the U-Bahn or you may receive a hefty fine!)

 We stayed at Hotel Calma in Mitte and it turned out to be a good choice.
 Centrally located, the modern hotel was on a quiet street and had a large courtyard.
-It was only a two-minute walk from some great bars, restaurants, shops and a U-Bahn station.
-Museum Island was also nearby.
+Additionally, it was only a two-minute walk from some great bars, restaurants, and shops along with a U-Bahn station.
+Furthermore, Museum Island was also nearby.
 Perfect.
 The staff were friendly and helpful and the room spacious, comfortable, spotless and secure.

 Two hours later we were sitting outside at an Indian restaurant just around the corner from our hotel.
 Sipping on ridiculously cheap but fabulous cocktails, we enjoyed good food basking in the sunshine.